openwdl/wdl/SPEC.md

 $meta_array = '[]' |  '[' $meta_value (, $meta_value)* ']'
 ```

 The subsequent three sections (`hints`, `meta`, and `parameter_meta`) are all similar in that they can contain arbitrary key/value pairs.
-However, the values allowed in these sections ("meta values") are different than in `runtime` and other sections:
+However, the values allowed in these sections ("meta values") are different than in `requirements` and other sections:

 * Only string, numeric, and boolean primitives are allowed.
 * Only array and object compound values are allowed.